Ralim/IronOS/Documentation/DebugMenu.md

 ### CHan

-This is the handle or PCB temperature in °C x 10 (200 == 20.0 °C).
-Range of 200-400 (20-40 °C) is normal depending on how hot/cold the room is and how long power has been running which warms the PCB further.
-This is used for cold junction compensation of the tip temperature.
+This is the handle temperature or more accurately the reading of the Cold Junction Compensation (CJC) temperature sensor.
+This is expressed in °C x 10 (29.0 °C ambient should read as 290).
+Range of 200-400 (20-40 °C) is normal depending on how hot/cold the room is and how long power has been plugged in which warms the PCB further.
+This is used for CJC of the tip temperature.
- > If CHan is extremely high, this indicates the temperature sensor isn't reading correctly.
+ > If CHan is extremely high, this indicates the temperature sensor isn't reading correctly ([see Troubleshooting](/Documentation/Troubleshooting.md))

 ### CMax